 high school and college transcripts.
 Captain Shreve students have earned up to 40 hours of college credit through the Early Start program.

-Courses offerings with the dual enrollment option:
+dual enrollment option:

 English III & IV